ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 Note that you'll need to add some code to the main, but this time the rules are different.
 The minimum width is 2, and the minimum height is 3&mdash;everything else returns a null string (except for the values -1 for width and -1 for height&mdash;when passed in combination, the tests should be run.)

 When:

 * You can run your code with: <code>./starC -1 -1</code> and all the tests pass
 * You can run your code on values such as <code>./starC 4 5</code> and <code>./starC 5 4 </code> and see the same output as what is shown in the table, AND
-* When typing in a command line that doesn't have exactly two arguments after </code>./starC</code> produces the correct error message
+* When typing in a command line that doesn't have exactly two arguments after <code>./starC</code> produces the correct error message

 then, you are ready to try testing your code on the submit system.

 If you submit starC.cpp together with your starT.cpp program, your submit command will look like this:

 ```
-~submit/submit -p 635 starC.cpp starT.cpp starZ.cpp
+~submit/submit -p 635 starC.cpp starT.cpp
 ```

 (The order of the files doesn't matter&mdash;list starT.cpp first, or starC.cpp first, aand either way, the result is the same.)